flightaware/piaware/README.md

 This will set the user to "username" and prompt for the password.
 These are then saved in a config file that piaware finds when it starts.

+Note that as of PiAware 1.13 it is no longer necessary to set a username and password, although if you do it will still work.
+If PiAware is not pre-configured then the server will generally be able to associate the PiAware host with your FlightAware account automatically by looking at your FlightAware web session and the IP address your pi is coming from.
+If it can't then there's a process for claiming a PiAware receiver as belonging to you.
+For more information please check out [PiAware build instructions](https://flightaware.com/adsb/piaware/build) at FlightAware.

 piaware-status program
 ---